-DecisionWise, LLC (“DecisionWise”) has adopted this EU – U.S. Privacy Shield Policy and SWISS – U.S. Privacy Shield Policy (collectively, this “Privacy Shield Policy“) to establish and maintain an adequate level of Personal Data privacy protection.
-This Policy applies to the processing of Personal Data that DecisionWise obtains from its Customers.
+DecisionWise, LLC (“DecisionWise”) has adopted this EU – U.S. Privacy Shield Policy and SWISS – U.S. Privacy Shield Policy (collectively, this “Privacy Shield Policy“) to establish and maintain an adequate level of Personal Data privacy protection as it relates to transfers of Personal Data from the European Economic Area and from Switzerland.

-DecisionWise complies with the EU – U.S. and SWISS – U.S. Privacy Shield Frameworks (collectively, “Privacy Shield”) as set forth by the US Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries.
+DecisionWise complies with the EU – U.S. and SWISS – U.S. Privacy Shield Frameworks (collectively, “Privacy Shield”) as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries.
 DecisionWise has certified that it adheres to the Privacy Shield Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
 DecisionWise complies with the Swiss -U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from Switzerland to the United States.

-This Policy does not cover data from which individual persons cannot be identified or situations in which pseudonyms are used.
+This Privacy Shield Policy does not cover data from which individual persons cannot be identified or situations in which pseudonyms are used.
 (The use of pseudonyms involves the replacement of names or other identifiers with substitutes so that identification of individual persons is not possible.)

 DecisionWise has designated an internal team to oversee its information security program, including its compliance with the Privacy Shield program.
 The internal team shall review and approve any material changes to this program as necessary.
-Any questions, concerns, or comments regarding this Policy may be directed to firstname.lastname@example.org.
+Any questions, concerns, or comments regarding this Privacy Shield Policy may be directed to firstname.lastname@example.org.

 DecisionWise will maintain, monitor, test, and upgrade its information security policies, practices, and systems to assist in protecting the Personal Data that it collects.
-DecisionWise personnel will receive training, as applicable, to effectively implement this Policy.
+DecisionWise personnel will receive training, as applicable, to effectively implement this Privacy Shield Policy.
 Please refer to Section 7 for a discussion of the steps that DecisionWise has undertaken to protect Personal Data.

 DecisionWise will renew its Privacy Shield certification annually, unless it subsequently determines that it no longer needs such certification or if it employs a different adequacy mechanism.